merely-useful/r-rse/CONTRIBUTING.md

 As an example, final exercises are written in a way to emphasis building the kenyaweather package rather than letting the instructor decide.

-- While many of the content is targeted to a course setting, we refer to the content as "book" and not "course" to keep it more generic.
+- While much of the content is targeted to a course setting, we refer to the content as "book" and not "course" to keep it more generic.

 ### Markdown-related